 The prices of accommodation differ in Prague and it mostly depends on factors, such as location (center vs. suburb), size, and whether it is a furnished or unfurnished flat.

 The flats in the center are the most expensive ones and the average price for a 2+kk in the center is 15,000 CZK per month.
 The average price for a flat 2+kk in the suburbs is around 10,000 CZK.
-When you are renting just a room, count on paying 8,000-10,000 CZK per month.
-Our recommendation is not to agree with rent much higher than 10,000 CZK as if you go higher, you might have difficulties paying it.
+When you are renting just a room, count on paying 8,000-12,000 CZK per month.

 Average Rent – Suburbs vs. Center